Profile photo Martijn Pisters

 Biography

-His research aims to contribute to empowering patients towards sustainable movement behavioural change.
+His research aims to contribute to empowering patients to achieve sustainable movement behavioural change and improve secondary prevention in people with chronic diseases.

 His research focuses on: